sbt/website/src/reference/05-Developers-Guide/03-Setting-Initialization.md

 build.

-All of sbt's loading semantics are contained within the `Load.scala <../../sxr/sbt/Load.scala.html>` file.
+All of sbt's loading semantics are contained within the [Load.scala](../../sxr/sbt/Load.scala.html) file.
 It is approximately the following:

 ![image](settings-initialization-load-ordering.png)